NixOS/nix/doc/manual/source/development/testing.md

 will regenerate the "golden master" expected result for the `libnixstore` characterisation tests.
 The characterisation tests will mark themselves "skipped" since they regenerated the expected result instead of actually testing anything.

+### JSON Schema testing

+In `doc/manual/source/protocols/json/` we have a number of manual pages generated from [JSON Schema](https://json-schema.org/).
+That JSON schema is tested against the JSON file test data used in [characterisation tests](#characterisation-testing-unit ) for JSON (de)serialization, in `src/json-schema-checks`.
+Between the JSON (de)serialization testing, and this testing of the same data against the schema, we make sure that the manual, the implementation, and a machine-readable schema are are all in sync.

 ### Unit test support libraries

 There are headers and code which are not just used to test the library in question, but also downstream libraries.